 Accidents that result in paralysis can be devastating, impacting the victim physically, emotionally, and financially.
 Victims must endure the loss of muscle function and feeling in part or most of their bodies, making even daily routines challenging.
 Paralysis may be caused by a traumatic brain injury or damage to the spinal cord, most commonly sustained in an automobile accident.
 For victims in Bellevue, WA, a dedicated paralysis lawyer can advocate for justice on your behalf, helping you secure compensation for medical expenses, diminished earning capacity, and pain and suffering.
-At Quick Law Group, PLLC, our attorneys Elizabeth Quick and Mathew Quick, understand the complexities of these cases, and can hold the appropriate party accountable.
+At Quick Law Group, PLLC, our attorneys understand the complexities of these cases, and can hold the appropriate party accountable.
 To discuss your case, schedule a free consultation today.

 What is Paralysis?